nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 points](#operators)).
 If an operator transfer is denied, those entry points MUST fail if invoked.

+If the operator policy is `Operator_transfer_permitted` and the operator does not have permissions to transfer specified tokens, the transfer operation MUST fail with the error mnemonic `"NOT_OPERATOR"`.
-If a transfer is not permitted because of `Self_transfer_denied` policy, the operation MUST fail with the error mnemonic `"NOT_OPERATOR"`.
+If the operator policy is `Operator_transfer_denied` and a transfer is initiated not by the tokens owner, the operation MUST fail with the error mnemonic `"OPERATORS_DENIED"`.

 ###### `Token Owner` Permission Behavior